richardcavell/BASICloader/README.txt

   1. You may use the output of this program, for free, for any worthwhile or moral purpose.
-  2. You should attribute me and the BASICloader program where that does not cause an unreasonable burden on you.
+  2. You should try to attribute me and the BASICloader program, where that is not unreasonable.

 You should not allow people to assume that you wrote the BASIC code yourself.